USS Voyager (Star Trek): Mission

 The intended crew complement was 141 Starfleet personnel, though it held 153 for its inaugural mission.
 This figure fluctuated during its time in the Delta Quadrant, gaining or losing count due to mishaps, adopted crew, births, and voluntary departures; they start the second year of their journey with 152 people on board, at one point during the fifth year of its journey, there were 150 people on board.

 Starfleet Command eventually becomes aware of the ship's presence in the Delta Quadrant and is later able to establish regular communication.
-After a seven-year journey, during which the acquisition of new technologies and assistance from various allies had already enabled the ship to travel a distance that otherwise would have taken 23 years, the ship returned to the Alpha Quadrant via a Borg transwarp conduit.
+After a seven-year journey, during which the acquisition of new technologies and assistance from various allies had already enabled the ship to travel a distance that otherwise would have taken over thirty years, the ship returned to the Alpha Quadrant via a Borg transwarp conduit.

-The Federation starship USS Voyager NCC-74656-J appears for a couple of seconds in Star Trek: Discovery season 3 episode "Die Trying", indicating that an iteration of USS Voyager survived to at least the year 3189 (one year on from Michael Burnham's arrival in this time period).
+In the Star Trek: Lower Decks season 4 premiere "Twovix", Voyager is being converted into a museum when a dormant macrovirus wreaks havoc on the ship.
+After the incident is concluded, Voyager is retired to a museum with the episode's events being added to its exhibits.

+In Star Trek: Prodigy season 2, Voyager is replaced by the USS Voyager-A which is described by the Doctor as being a Lamarr-class science vessel retrofitted with technologies that Voyager brought back from the Delta Quadrant.
+The new ship is commanded by now-Vice Admiral Janeway on its maiden voyage.
+There are several references made to the original Voyager with Janeway having a model of the ship in her ready room.
+During this time, Janeway also celebrates the 14th anniversary of her command of Voyager which was Janeway's first command.

+Voyager is seen briefly in the Star Trek: Picard third-season episode "The Bounty", now decommissioned and part of Starfleet's Fleet Museum.